safernandez666/Terraform/vpc/README.md

 ## Terraform VPC & EC2

-To create the infrastructure in AWS and run GoPhish as a Service it will be necessary to have:
+To create the infrastructure in AWS to run GoPhish as a Service.
+It will be necessary to have:

 [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed